quarkslab/irma-probe-tutorial/README.md

 ## Level 0
 (Your start point)(branch balbuzard-level0)

-to finish level 0 your goal is to copy skeleton files in your new probe directory
+your goal is to copy skeleton files in your new probe directory.

 ## Level 1
 (branch balbuzard-level1)

-level 1 consists in replacing Skeleton names by your new probe names, and also fill metadata like Author, Version ...
+level 1 consist in replacing Skeleton names by your new custom probe name, and also fill metadata (Author, Version...)

 ## Level 2
 (branch balbuzard-level2)

-level2 consists in handling module dependencies and returning a simple result.
+level 2 consist in handling module dependencies.

 ## Level 3
 (branch balbuzard-level3)

-level3 add a specific method for the analysis.
+level3 return a real result.
+Probe done!